Alexandra7a/NightmareFactory_/README.md

 # Technical details and Implementation
 This section covers different aspects of the creation process of the game: the front-end part consisting of animations, and back-end depicting the way some aspects of the project work.
 ## Animations
 Unity facilitates this aspect by having a built-in animation system.
-Fist of all, the charater needs to have some 'bones' to be able to move.
+First of all, the character needs to have some 'bones' to be able to move.
 The motion is taken frame by frame adjusting the body parts of the character.
 The walk and jump actions were created this way.
 <img src="https://github.com/Alexandra7a/NightmareFactory_/assets/63046754/b006e39b-5582-4ec2-841a-4cbf472a2866">

 ## Scripts
 Some samples regarding the scrips used in the project.
-### Handleing buttons
+### Handling buttons
-When the New Button is clicked the game opens with a new scene(the second scene of the game)
+When the New Button is clicked the game opens with a new scene (the second scene of the game).
 ```c#
     void NewGame() { SceneManager.LoadScene(2); //loads the second scene }
  ```